France, Canada, Belgium, Africa

 - French is the 7th most common language spoken by internet users according to Internet World Stats (data from 2017).

-- Over 220 million people speak French according to data from the 2010 from La Francophonie.
+- Over 300 million people speak French, with this figure increasing dramatically across African nations, according to data from the International Organisation of la Francophonie.

 - According to US Census data from 2000, 1.6 million Americans over the age of five speak French at home, making it the fourth most-spoken language in the nation behind English, Spanish, and Chinese.